 3) What kind of project can I submit?

 You can submit any project that is inspired by kindness, drives change in your community, and builds connections.
 Some examples of projects could be organizing a community service project, raising awareness or advocating about a cause that is important to your community, creating a purpose-driven club at your school, or designing an app that connects of people in meaningful ways.
 We want you to be creative!

 4) Does the project have to be new?

 No!
 You can choose to submit a new project idea, or if you have a project you are already working on with a your school or nonprofit partner, you can apply to improve or expand your project.

 5) Can a group apply together?

 Yes!
 You can apply as an individual or as a group.
 If you are applying as a group, you only need to submit one application.
 If your group is submitting a video application, you should try to have as many group members appear in the video as possible.
-Please note that you can either submit as an individual or as part of a group, but not both.
+Please note that you can only be listed as an applicant in one project (but you are welcome to assist on any project).